dataesr/bso-publications/doc/bso.md

 ## 2.3 'Local' Open Science Monitors

-The University of Lorraine was the first institution to provide a local version of the French Monitor : https://scienceouverte.univ-lorraine.fr/barometre-lorrain-de-la-science-ouverte/
+The University of Lorraine was the first institution to provide a local version of the French Monitor : https://scienceouverte.univ-lorraine.fr/barometre-lorrain-de-la-science-ouverte/.

 The code created on this occasion is freely accessible [@bracco:hal-03450104v1].

 This local version, published during spring 2020, was designed with reusability in mind.
-For this purpose, the code has been detailed step by step in Jupyter Notebooks and includes a readme file explaining all the required actions to obtain its own Barometer.
+For this purpose, the code has been detailed step by step in Jupyter Notebooks and includes a readme file explaining all the required actions to obtain its own Monitor.

 The availability of the code was combined with numerous training sessions as well as individual assistance provided by the University of Lorraine to each institution that requested it.